feraz391/Sales-and-Sentiment-Analytics-using-SQL-ML-and-Power-BI/README.md

-# Customer Purchase Behavior and Sentiment Analysis
+# Sales and Sentiment Analytics using SQL, ML, and Power BI

 ## 📌 Project Overview
 This project focuses on analyzing **customer purchase behavior** and **sentiment** from sales and review data.